Edge Computing Security: Challenges, Best Practices, and How to Protect Distributed Environments

-1. Physical Security Vulnerabilities
+1. Physical Security Risks at Edge Locations

 In centralized cloud models, data centers are physically protected environments, often with stringent access controls.
 However, edge locations are typically less secure physically, increasing the risk of unauthorized access and physical tampering.

-2. Data Security & Insecure Transfers
+2. Data Security and Insecure Transfers at the Edge

 At the edge, data is not only produced but also stored and processed locally.
 This data is often transferred back to central clouds, but the security of these transfers cannot always be guaranteed.
 The edge environment’s exposure to potentially unsafe networks makes it more vulnerable to unauthorized access.